lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
 Hi!
-I'm Luke Johnston and I am a diabetes epidemiology researcher.
-I will be your instructor for this course, where we will be going over how to analyze cohort datasets.
-In this chapter, we will cover some of the basics of a cohort, the process of analyzing cohort datasets, first steps in analysis, and briefly look at the Framingham Cohort study.
+I'm Luke Johnston and I work as a diabetes epidemiology researcher.
+In this course, we will be going over the general workflow on how to analyze cohort datasets.
+In this chapter, we will cover some of the basics of cohort study designs and general workflow for analyzing cohort data.
+We will be using the Framingham Cohort study dataset to illustrate these concepts.

 ---